Plan a Conditional Access deployment

 Here are some common questions about Assignments and Access Controls.
 Document the answers to questions for each policy before building it out.

 Users or workload identities

-- Which users, groups, directory roles and workload identities will be included in or excluded from the policy?
+- Which users, groups, directory roles, or workload identities will be included in or excluded from the policy?

 - What emergency access accounts or groups should be excluded from policy?

 Will this policy apply to any application, user action, or authentication context?
 If yes-

 - What application(s) or services will the policy apply to?